 3. Plan It Early

 If you do not explain the truth about Santa Claus to your kid early in life, there is a chance that she may find it difficult to deal with it later in life.
 Try explaining Santa without lying about him.

 4. Explain the Truth With Proper Reasoning

 If you explain the truth about Santa with proper reasoning, your kid may understand better.
 If you tell her that it is physically impossible for someone to roam around the world, distributing gifts to every kid, she may understand the logic behind it.
 You can tell your kid that it is the feeling of unconditional love, joy and oneness that we share with others that counts as the true spirit of Christmas.

 5. Know Your Kid’s Feelings About Christmas and Santa

 Before you wreak the havoc in your kid’s life about Santa, try to gauge her feelings and see whether or not she is ready to face the truth.
 You can begin by asking your kid’s feelings about the reality of Santa.
 If she shows a bit of disbelief or scepticism, you can reveal the truth.
 However, if your kid wishes to believe in the Santa story for a bit longer, let her do so.

-Young children usually live in their own world, and it is absolutely okay to believe in mythical character.
+Young children usually live in their own world, and it is absolutely okay to believe in mythical characters.
 In their own time, they will outgrow these fantasies.
-However, you can use some of our suggestions for acquainting your kid with the realities of life without killing the magic or their innocence.
+Having said that, you can use some of our suggestions for acquainting your kid with the realities of life without killing the magic or their innocence.

 Also Read: Interesting Christmas Stories for Children